Why have I stopped nominating? Staking limits explained Print

 2. You can unbond your DOT and move them to a custodial solution that offers staking.
 Since custodians pool together all their users' DOT, the minimum bond limit won't apply for you there, but each custodian may have their own limitations, so make sure to check for those.
 Unbonding your DOT takes 28 days.

 3. You can stake on Kusama.
 Similar limits exist on Kusama as well, but because the number of nominators there is far smaller than on Polkadot they don't have any practical impact.

 As mentioned above, these limits are a temporary solution until a more permanent one is developed.
 The end goal is to move all staking election functionality to a common-good parachain, but until that happens several other solutions are being worked on.

 The first one that has already been implemented is the "bags list", where nominators are placed into bags based on their stake and the top bags are selected to participate.
 This effectively creates a dynamic minimum bond limit, that may increase over time, but it's the first step towards the multi-block election solution that will allow a much larger number of nominators to be selected.

-Additionally to that, Nominator Pools are in the works and they will allow nominators to delegate their stake to a pool, which will then nominate as a single nominator with all the pooled tokens.
+Additionally to that, Nominator Pools are coming soon (they are already active on Kusama) and they will allow nominators to delegate their stake to a pool, which will then nominate as a single nominator with all the pooled tokens.
 This way many nominators who can't participate directly due to small stake will be able to participate through a nominator pool.